 Kristin’s practice focuses exclusively on intellectual property litigation, including patent, trademark, and trade dress cases.
 She has extensive experience handling all phases of litigation, from obtaining favorable results in early motion practice, to efficient management of cases through discovery, claim construction, summary judgment and trial.
 She has a national trial practice, litigating in federal district courts around the country, and has argued at the Federal Circuit.
-Kristin is the chair of the Litigation practice group and has served in the past as the firm’s managing partner.
+Kristin is the chair of the Litigation practice group, serves on the firm’s management committee, and has served in the past as the firm’s managing partner.

 Kristin’s knowledge of patent damages is well respected in the industry.
-In addition to being a regular presenter on the topic, she is the current chair of the Damages Subcommittee of the American Intellectual Property Law Association (AIPLA) Patent Litigation Committee.
+In addition to being a regular presenter on the topic, she was a past chair of the Damages Subcommittee of the American Intellectual Property Law Association (AIPLA) Patent Litigation Committee.
 In patent cases, Kristin’s strategy is to collaborate with damages experts early in the case to develop effective and compelling theories of patent damages to present to juries and judges, as well as encourage early pre-trial settlements.

 Kristin is also committed to increasing diversity within the firm and the profession at large.
 In addition to mentoring and encouraging other female attorneys, she has helped coordinate the firm’s partnership and support of AIPLA’s Women in IP Law Committee.